lwjglgamedev/lwjglbook-bookcontents-leg/chapter13/chapter13.md

 ![Skybox with face culling from the outside](skybox_face_culling_exterior.png)

 Let’s sketch what’s happening.
-The following picture shows on of the triangles of the top face of  the skybox cube, which is defined by three vertices defined in counter-clockwise order.
+The following picture shows one of the triangles of the top face of  the skybox cube, which is defined by three vertices defined in counter-clockwise order.

 ![Vertices defined in counter-clockwise order](cube_counter_clockwise.png)